lennertvhoy/the-last-light/README.md

 ## Getting Started: How to Read the Book

 The book is structured as a collection of individual Markdown files.
 To read the complete manuscript as a single, compiled file, you can use the provided scripts to combine all chapters in the correct order.
-The output will be saved in a `_build` directory at the project root.
+The output will be saved in a `build` directory at the project root.

 ### For Windows (PowerShell)

 1. Open a PowerShell terminal in the project root.
 2. Run the command:
     ```powershell
-    .\Part-10-Scripts\combine-book.ps1
+    .\Part-12-Scripts\combine-book.ps1
     ```
-    This script will automatically create the `_build` directory if it doesn't exist and output the combined Markdown file there.
+    This script will automatically create the `build` directory if it doesn't exist and output the combined Markdown file there.

 ### For macOS/Linux (Bash)

 1. Open a terminal in the project root.
 2. Make the script executable (if you haven't already):
     ```bash
-    chmod +x ./Part-10-Scripts/combine-book.sh
+    chmod +x ./Part-12-Scripts/combine-book.sh
     ```
 3. Run the command:
     ```bash
-    ./Part-10-Scripts/combine-book.sh
+    ./Part-12-Scripts/combine-book.sh
     ```
-    This script will automatically create the `_build` directory if it doesn't exist and output the combined Markdown file there.
+    This script will automatically create the `build` directory if it doesn't exist and output the combined Markdown file there.

 ## Contributing